10 Things You Need to Know

 - You will be contacted, and when arrangements have been made with you, your child be allowed to leave the school premises.

-- If you are not available, the emergency contact number recorded on the student information card will be called.
+- If you are not available, the emergency contact number will be called.

 - Once contacted, you or the emergency contact will have the responsibility for providing transportation for your child to leave school in a timely manner.